icssc/AntAlmanac/apps/backend/README.md

 which is primarily responsible for managing user data and internal information.

 This is **_NOT_** for retrieving enrollment data from UCI;
-[PeterPortal API](https://api.peterportal.org) is a separate ICSSC project dedicated to providing us this information.
+[Anteater API](https://docs.icssc.club/developer/anteaterapi) is a separate ICSSC project dedicated to providing us this information.

 # Development